WorldBank-Transport/ram-deployment/README.md

   * the key pair under `default.ecs.keyPairName`
 * Set the environment variables in `.kes/.env`

 This configuration is shared between different stacks.
-If you run multiple stack, you only have to do this once.
+If you run multiple stacks, you only have to do this once.

 ## Deploying a stack
 To deploy a new stack: